bjb/libtls/TUTORIAL.md

 So if you go through this tutorial, what I hope you get out of it is:

 - A basic review of sockets in C, with read and write and synchronous IO.
-Do this in [Excercise 0](ex0)
+Do this in [Exercise 0](ex0)

 - How to convert a basic client and server program to use tls instead of cleartext in [Exercise 1](ex1)